T2201 Disability Tax Credit Application Form (Updated February 2024)

 dccinc

-If you are a Canadian living with a physical or mental impairment or may have a family member with an impairment, you may qualify for the Disability Tax Credit and be eligible to receive up to $40,000 in the form of retroactive tax credits from the Canadian government.
+If you or a family member in Canada has a physical or mental impairment, you might be eligible for the Disability Tax Credit.
+This could entitle you to receive retroactive tax credits of up to $40,000 from the Canadian government.

 To apply for the Disability Tax Credit (DTC) you must be a Canadian citizen or permanent resident and you must submit a certified Disability Tax Credit Certificate – T2201 to the CRA.

-As of October 2021, the Canada Revenue Agency (CRA) has updated its T2201 form, to make filling out the form and application process as easy as possible.
+The Canada Revenue Agency (CRA) has updated its T2201 form to make filling out the form and application process as easy as possible.
 However, despite their best efforts many Canadians and their medical practitioners still have questions and issues understanding how to fill out the T2201 form properly and accurately.

 1. What is the Disability Tax Credit Application Form – T2201?